-You can plan your visit to Bhutan around the colourful festivals that take place across the valleys throughout the year.
+A visit to Bhutan is incomplete without attending one of the many festivals that take place across valleys in Bhutan throughout the year.

-Buddhist religious festivals, known locally as ‘tsechus’, are an integral part of Bhutanese life.
+Buddhist religious festivals, known locally as ‘tsechus’ and ‘Dromchoes’, are an integral part of Bhutanese life.
 They are colourful displays of masked dances performed by monks and laymen over several days in the courtyards of the dzongs and monasteries.

 Festivals have their origin in famous legends and significant historical occasions / events.
 The dances, performed during the tsechus, depict and describe religious beliefs and often relay the life of Guru Padmasambhava (the Great Indian Saint who brought Buddhism to Bhutan in the 7th Century AD).
 They usually end with the unfurling of a giant thangkha (religious painting) on the last day which draws a huge crowd, seeking blessings.

 Besides its religious significance, tsechus are also a time for social gathering when people from all walks of life put on their best clothes, take a break from work and relax with their family and friends.